Learner’s Permit Metairie

 Learner’s Permits can now be issued Monday through Saturday!
 Every new Driver must obtain a Temporary Instructional Permit (TIP) from the OMV and take Driver’s Education, prior to obtaining a Learner’s Permit or Driver’s License (regardless of age).
 At ABC Title, you are out in minutes instead of hours!

-SEE BELOW FOR ADDITIONAL INFORMATION AND FREQUENTLY ASKED QUESTIONS
+SEE BELOW FOR ADDITIONAL INFORMATION AND FREQUENTLY ASKED QUESTIONS.

 A minor who is 15 or 16 years of age may only be issued a Class E Learner’s Permit after having obtained a Temporary Instructional Permit (TIP) from the OMV and after having completed Driver’s Education and a written examination both offered by Driving Schools.
 Here is what you need to bring:

-Although you will not need to be Real ID compliant for air travel until October 1, 2020, ABC Title can issue them now.
-After October 1, 2020, visitors seeking access to military bases and Federal facilities must have a driver’s license or identification card that is Real ID compliant.
-Simply bring one primary form of ID, two secondary forms and two proofs of residency.
-For your Real ID Checklist click here and for frequently asked questions regarding the RealID, click here.
+Although you will not need to be Real ID-compliant for air travel until May 7, 2025, ABC Title can issue them now.
+After May 7, 2025, visitors seeking access to military bases and federal facilities must have a driver’s license or identification card that is Real ID compliant.
+Simply bring one primary form of ID, two secondary forms, and two proofs of residency.
+For your Real ID Checklist click here and for frequently asked questions regarding the Real ID, click here.

 Lost your Learner’s Permit?
 Don’t worry, at ABC Title we can print a duplicate Learner’s Permit in minutes instead of hours.
-Bring your Certificate of Attendance from school, Birth Certificate and your parent or legal guardian with their ID.
+Bring your Certificate of Attendance from school, Birth Certificate, and your parent or legal guardian with their ID.
 If you are over 18, simply come in and we can look you up.

 Did you know that if you ask, you can have an emergency contact added to your Learner’s Permit record?
 In the event of an accident, police officers and emergency personnel can access emergency contact information using the credential number if you are unable to communicate.
 In a separate transaction, a contact name, address, relationship and multiple contact numbers can be added.
 Let ABC Title provide you with this additional level of security and peace of mind.